How to automate Confluence: A step-by-step guide for 2026

 Expert Verified

 If your team uses Confluence, you know it’s more than just a wiki.
-It’s the brain of your company, the place where everything from messy first-draft meeting notes to polished project plans and crucial product specs lives.
-It’s supposed to be your single source of truth.
+It’s the brain of your company, the place where everything from first-draft meeting notes to polished project plans and crucial product specs lives.
+It’s a powerful single source of truth that scales as your team grows.

-This is exactly where automation can step in and save your sanity.
-By setting up a few straightforward rules, you can teach Confluence to handle all that tedious busywork for you.
+This is exactly where automation can step in to make your workspace even more efficient.
+By setting up a few straightforward rules, you can allow Confluence to handle repetitive tasks for you.

 This guide will walk you through exactly how to automate Confluence using its own built-in "Automation" feature.
 We’ll build a useful, real-world workflow together, step-by-step, so you can see how it works and start saving yourself some serious time.